Ethal11/landing-page/README.md

 # landing-page
-The Odin Project landing page project
+The Odin Project landing page project.
+This is the 2nd attempt